deprecate/express-stack/README.md

 # that the routing is working with Express correctly
 ```

+Note: should you receive any warnings about Express not being present,
+`npm install express` should resolve this.

 ### Demo

 You should now be able to navigate to `demo` and run `yeoman server` to run it.
 Note, if you have multiple versions of yeoman installed locally, you may wish to directly use the binary in `yeoman-custom`, otherwise everything should work.